-A summary of our assignment outcomes and work completed during the year is shown in the table above.
-It can be seen that all areas have as a minimum 'reasonable' assurance.
+A summary of our assignment outcomes and work completed during the year is shown in the table on the previous page.

 Conclusion

 As a result of the extensive work undertaken by the management team in reviewing internal structures and reviewing roles and responsibilities as well as the introduction of new systems and processes, working together with the Chief Internal Auditor, the External Auditors and our own Audit Committee, a plan (see Appendix B) is in place to address the weaknesses identified and ensure continuous improvement of the governance system is in place.
 Appendix A sets out progress against the delivery of the 16/17 Annual Governance Statement action plan.